-There is no sale tax in Albania.
+There is no sales tax in Albania.

 With regard to VAT, all individuals and legal entities making taxable supplies and having an annual turnover in excess of ALL 5 million are subject to VAT.
 In such cases, the registration for VAT purposes is required.
 For individuals and legal entities that operate in the import/export sector it is mandatory to be registered, notwithstanding the annual turnover.
-Lawyers, notaries, doctors, architects, auditors, accountants, etc., and taxpayers conducting hotel business activities, are VAT taxpayers irrespective of their annual turnover.
+Lawyers, notaries, doctors, architects, auditors, accountants, etc., and taxpayers conducting hotel business activities are VAT taxpayers irrespective of their annual turnover.

 The rate of VAT is 20%.
 Exports of goods and services and supplies relating to international transport and telecommunications are zero-rated.

-Exceptionally, medicines and medical services are subject to a reduced rate of VAT at 10%.
+Since April 2014 medicines and medical services from both public and private institutions are treated as exempt supplies (previously subject to a reduced VAT rate of 10%).

-Customs duties are charged according to imported goods' classification in a 6-digit harmonised system.
+Customs duties are charged according to imported goods' classification in a six-digit harmonised system.
 For many imported items, minimum/reference custom values are applied.
-Customs tariffs applicable on agricultural and industrial products originating from EU Members are currently eliminated.
+Customs tariffs applicable on agricultural and industrial products originating from EU members are currently eliminated.